turingschool-examples/jQuery-session/intro.md

 ```

-You're more likely to see jQuery imported as a package.
+You're likely to see jQuery imported as a package down the line.
 In some project starter kits, the library will already be brought in as a dependency, but it's good to know how to set it up yourself.

 ## Using jQuery